Nebuchadn3zzar/code_samples/README.md

 ## Description

 * Arbitrary collection of code that I wrote for fun or for practice
-* Intended to provide prospective employers with a slightly more representative approximation of real-world output than can be inferred during a 20-minute whiteboard session
+* Intended to provide prospective employers who are not yet acquainted with me with a slightly more representative approximation of real-world output than can be inferred during a 20-minute whiteboard session

 ## Summary

 * [Streaming divisibility checker RTL generator and UVM testbench](divisible_by_n_ip_vip/)
     * Python script that generates a Verilog module that takes a bitstream as input, and outputs whether the bitstream thus far is divisible by a user-specified integer divisor
-    * Complete UVM testbench and test that verifies DUT and collects coverage
+    * Complete SystemVerilog UVM testbench and test that verifies DUT and collects coverage
     * Makefile
 * [Computer vision edge detector in Python and Verilog](img_edge_detector/)
     * Applies an edge detection operator to an input greyscale image, producing a new greyscale image file with detected edges marked